UBC-ART-and-Justice/digital-literacy/docs/src/index.md

 # Welcome to the Digital Literacy Project
 This is an arts based initiative by the UBC A.R.T. & Justice Research Project group, to support the well-being of people in prison.
 These lessons on digital literacy are designed to be accessible to anyone, regardless of their prior experience.

+We have organized the content to be used on our project's tablets.
+The sections are designed to be read in order, but you can skip ahead if you're already familiar with any of the topics!

 ## Content

 <VitepressCardContainer :cols="2">